LOOPS ⋅ Frequently Asked Questions

 Tier 1 expert human translation refers to a translation process where a document or document set is translated in full by a human translator to another language.
 Variations within this tier would include…

-While full human translation by a professional translator usually produces in the highest quality, it also entails the highest costs, especially if the translations also need to be reviewed.
+While full human translation by a professional translator usually produces the highest quality, it also entails the highest costs, especially if the translations also need to be reviewed.

 Tier 2 – post-edited machine translation

-Tier 2 – post-edited machine translation refers to a translation process where a document is translated using a neural machine translation engine, and a human translator or reviewer will review and edit this machine translation as necessary before publishing.
+Tier 2 – post-edited machine translation refers to a translation process where a document is translated using a machine translation engine, and a human translator or reviewer will review and edit this machine translation as necessary before publishing.
 This process is called translation post-editing.

 Tier 3 – user-side machine translation

-Tier 3 – user-side machine translation refers to a translation process where an end user will initiate machine translation of the currently displayed document (usually an HTML document rendered by a web browser) using a neural machine translation engine.
+Tier 3 – user-side machine translation refers to a translation process where an end user will initiate machine translation of the currently displayed document (usually an HTML document rendered by a web browser) using a machine translation engine.
 The machine translation will then replace the original document with the unedited (”raw”) machine translation.

 4. Accessibility